urkud/SardMoreira/README.md

 # Moreira's version of Sard's Theorem

-This project aims to formalize Moreira's version of Sard's Theorem.
+This project formalizes Moreira's version of Sard's Theorem.